Joseph7e/MDIBL-T3-WGS-Tutorial/README.md

 # MDIBL-T3-WGS
 Bacterial Genome Assembly and Assessment Tutorial

+## General Overview

    Throughout this tutorial we are going through the process of *de novo* genome assembly.
-This workflow begins with raw sequencing data (fastqs) exactly how you would recieve them from a standard sequencing center.
-We start by examing the fastqs for quality with **fastqc**.
-Next we trim low quality bases and remove adapter sequences form the reads with **Trimmomatic**.
+This workflow begins with raw sequencing data exactly how you would recieve them from a standard sequencing center (fastqs).
+We start by examining the fastqs for quality with **fastqc**.
+Next we trim low quality bases and remove adapter sequences from the reads with **Trimmomatic**.
 Once that is done we move directly into genome assembly with **SPAdes**.
 This program takes our trimmed sequencing reads and provides a FASTA file, this is our genome assembly.
 From here we assess the genome assembly for contiguity using **QUAST** and for content/comleteness with **BUSCO**.
 Finally we use several different programs including **BLAST**, **BWA**, and **blobtools**, to filter the genome for potential contaminates/non-target sequences.
 Hopefully by the end you should have a novel genome that is ready for submission to NCBI and for comparative genomics with previously published genomes.

 ## Various Resources:
 [MDIBL T3 Course Website](https://labcentral.mdibl.org/workspaces/view/5ad10ee2-cf8c-4894-a980-1172d1dec312/pages/5ad8c98a-76a8-4b42-a40d-18a4d1dec312)